 I am not an avid gamer.
 I rarely play games of any kind on my PC or smartphone.
 The older I get, the less gaming I do.
-A recent interaction with my son triggered a curiosity about cloud gaming.
-One day, he shared with me how he games online and is a part of a team of players who participate in tournaments involving players from all around the world.
+A recent interaction with my son triggered a curiosity about cloud gaming on Android.
+One day, he shared with me how he gamed online and was a part of a team of players who participate in tournaments involving players from all around the world.

 Cloud gaming is a new method of playing games on smartphones and tablets.
 Because mobile devices often have limited resources, cloud gaming – also called gaming on demand – takes the load off the device, handling the storage and processing on a remote server.
 That means you are ale to play games on your smartphone without downloading the game.
 You stream the game, similar to how you stream audio and video.

-The first benefit of cloud games is that your mobile phone becomes a console.
+The first benefit of cloud games is that your Android smartphone becomes a console.
 You do not need a PS4, PS5 or XBOX any more.
 But that is true for many other types of games.

 Disadvantages of Cloud Gaming

 One major requirement of cloud gaming is that you need a very strong and reliable Internet connection to stream your games.
 The games are stored on a server, so playing them is highly dependent on your Internet speed.
 Again, think of how using YouTube depends on a good Internet connection.

 What kind of Internet speeds should you have in order to enjoy cloud games?
 Many cloud gaming services require 5G or fast Wi-Fi speeds, sometimes specifying an Internet connection speed of at least 0.1mbps for smooth gameplay.

 This requirement is one key disadvantage or con of cloud gaming: if your Internet connection is not fast and robust, you will not be able to enjoy streaming games from remote servers.

 Listed below are some cloud gaming mobile apps that you can install on your Android smartphones.